40 Health Symptoms You Should Never Ignore

 The Remedy Rx: Your doctor may be able to isolate what's causing this heartburn and help you to alleviate it so you can avoid more serious conditions later on.
 Make an appointment right away!

 Your cheeks broke out in a rash

 Your cheeks may flush or get red if you have a fever or your body temperature rises during a workout or in a hot climate.
 However, if you notice a red butterfly-shaped rash on your cheeks and can't figure out why, it could be a sign of something more serious.

 While this rash is usually painless and not itchy, it's a symptom of lupus erythematosus, a complex autoimmune disease.
 According to the Lupus Foundation of America, this disease is more likely to affect women between the ages of the ages of 15 and 44 years.

-Recommendation: While your cheek rash may not be related to lupus, it’s best to get it checked out so you can rule out this disease.
+The Remedy Rx: While your cheek rash may not be related to lupus, it's best to get it checked out so you can rule out this disease.
 The sooner your doctor gets you on a treatment plan, the more likely it is that you can avoid other symptoms of this disease.

 You feel a numbing sensation